 - Reach an audience who may avoid ads - using content rather than traditional advertising can help you reach potential customers who may use ad blocking software or actively avoid or ignore traditional advertising.

-- Keep costs down – there are no media placement costs and most work can be done in-house so spend can be kept low.
+- Keep costs down - there are no media placement costs and most work can be done in-house.
+This means your spend can be kept low.